Want to know how to connect with influencers and VIPs? Here are two word-for-word email scripts you can use in your outreach.

 - Do you know anyone that the person might appreciate an introduction to?
 Can you make that warm introduction for them?

-- Is there a book or product that you think they’d appreciate, that you could send to them?
+- Is there a book or product that you think they’d appreciate?
+Send to them.

 If there’s a “shortcut” to building relationships with busy, successful people, this is it.